BLCM/modding-web/_pages/community.md

   [Borderlands: Community Hangout](https://discord.gg/5pzGb6w) Discord, so definitely stop by there if you're interested in getting in to that scene.

+- [Borderlands Mods Support](https://discord.gg/bXeqV8Ef9R) is a newer server with some BL1 mod support, though the BL1 areas might be a little less populated than BL2/TPS/BL3.

 ## Borderlands 2/TPS/AoDK

+- [Borderlands Mods Support](https://discord.gg/bXeqV8Ef9R) is a newer server started in November 2021 by Shadowevil, as a spin-off from Shadow's Evil Hideout, which had long been the main hub for BL2/TPS modding.

 - There is a [PythonSDK Discord server](https://discord.gg/VJXtHvh).
 Most SDK mod discussion occurs in this server, as well as some talk about the development of